WHAT IS IN THIS LEAFLET

 Amoxycillin Sandoz Suspension:

-The suspension will be prepared by your pharmacist.
+The suspension will be prepared by your pharmacist who checks the seal prior to reconstitution.
 Shake the bottle well and accurately measure the dose with a measuring spoon.
 Your pharmacist will explain how many millilitres of suspension will be needed to receive the correct dose.

 Shaking the bottle and using a measuring spoon will make sure that you get the correct dose.